dhansel/ArduinoFDC/README.md

 This function does **not** set up any file system on the disk.
 It only sets up the low-level sector structure that allows reading and writing of sectors (and fills all sector data with 0xF6 bytes).
-In order to make the disk readable by DOS, Windows or other OSs a file system must be initialized.
-For DOS/Windows that means writing certain data structures to sectors on track 1 side 0.
-See the ArduinoFDC.ino example sketch for how to do so.

 The function returns 0 if formatting succeeded.
 Otherwise an error code is returned (see Troubleshooting section below).
 Note that no verification of the formatted disk